-This amendment presents the Planning Board's evaluation of the Edward U. Taylor Elementary School (M: 18-11-6) and Weller's Dry Cleaning (M:36-86-1).
-In February 2023, the Planning Board listed the Edward U. Taylor Elementary School in the Locational Atlas and Index of Historic Sites and recommended designation in the Master Plan for Historic Preservation.
-The Planning Board did not recommend listing Weller's Dry Cleaning in the Master Plan for Historic Preservation.
-The County Council this amendment to the Master Plan for Historic Preservation to list .
-Therefore, the resources are protected by the Historic Preservation Ordinance, Chapter 24A of the
+This amendment presents the Planning Board's evaluation of the Edward U. Taylor Elementary School (M: 18-11-6)).
+In February 2023, the Planning Board listed the Edward U. Taylor Elementary School in the Locational Atlas and Index of Historic Sites and recommended its designation in the Master Plan for Historic Preservation.
+The County Council approves this amendment to the Master Plan for Historic Preservation.
+Therefore, the resource is protected by the Historic Preservation Ordinance, Chapter 24A of the Montgomery County Code.